corinnebowers/PARRA/README.md

 * `demonstration.Rmd` walks through most of the case study demonstration presented in Section 3 of the paper, which compares observed vs. simulated values for each component model and presents results from recreating a severe 2019 atmospheric river event.
 This file reproduces Figures 2 through 8 from the paper.
 * `results.Rmd` presents results from running the entire framework in sequence and reproduces Figures 9 and 10 from the paper.

+If you have any further questions please contact Corinne Bowers.